godotengine/godot-docs/classes/class_object.rst

 - **CONNECT_ONESHOT** = **4** --- One-shot connections disconnect themselves after emission.

-- **CONNECT_REFERENCE_COUNTED** = **8** --- Connect a signal as reference counted.
+- **CONNECT_REFERENCE_COUNTED** = **8** --- Connect a signal as reference-counted.
 This means that a given signal can be connected several times to the same target, and will only be fully disconnected once no references are left.

 Constants
 ---------